open-telemetry/oteps/text/0230-telemetry-viewer.md

 this complexity comes a cost -- the barrier to entry for new users can be very high, with significant cycle time required in order to understand how their instrumentation code changes affect the instrumentation emitted by their service.
+In addition, operators often find it challenging to understand OpenTelemetry configurations at the Collector or in an SDK.
+While OpAMP provides an API that can help with this, it doesn't provide a management plane or visualization components to see and modify configurations in the browser.

-A 'local development' experience for OpenTelemetry would aid in reducing this cycle time and understandability burden from developers.
+To address these gaps, and others, I propose a new 'OpenTelemetry Viewer' component that can be built into a collector and provides in-memory storage, viewing, and modification of OpenTelemetry data and components.

 ## Explanation

 Different users of a telemetry system have different needs and expectations for debugging instrumentation.
-Currently, developers and coders have two options for quick feedback - using a logging exporter at the collector or SDK, or using an existing analysis tool (open source or proprietary).
-Both of these options have drawbacks - the logging exporter presents an overwhelming amount of text-based data, and depending the characteristics of a development environment, it may be challenging to stand up and use a local suite of open source analysis tools (such as Jaeger, Prometheus, and OpenSearch) or use a commercial tool.
+Currently, developers have two options for quick feedback - using a debug exporter at the collector or SDK, or using an existing analysis tool (open source or proprietary).
+Both of these options have drawbacks - the debug exporter presents an overwhelming amount of text-based data, and depending the characteristics of a development environment, it may be challenging to stand up and use a local suite of open source analysis tools (such as Jaeger, Prometheus, and OpenSearch) or use a commercial tool.
+Existing options are optimized for viewing, querying, and analyzing data across hundreds or thousands of sources, not for understanding "what attributes are my metrics emitting?" or "what type of data are my instrumentation libraries emitting?".

 Reduced cycle time (both in a DevOps sense and also in a more general reading of the word) is a contributor to quality and resiliency of software and human